 While the program is run out of the University of Toronto’s Faculty of Kinesiology and Physical Education, Soar offers more programming for Indigenous students than just physical activity.
 Physical activity will be incorporated into many different activities and workshops.
 Additionally, there are also workshops designed to introduce participants to other Faculties and programs at the University.

 Yes.
 Soar can fund up to $400 for those who require transportation via air, train, etc. if necessary.
-In order to obtain this money, students must provide receipts for reimbursement upon arrival in Toronto.
+In order to obtain this funding, students must provide receipts for reimbursement upon arrival in Toronto.

 Successful applicants will receive a letter of acceptance from the program coordinators, which will include: hotel information, directions to the University of Toronto and the Faculty of Kinesiology and Physical Education, and a final agenda and itinerary.
 The program coordinators will also be contacting the successful applicants by telephone.

-We will be accepting applications on a rolling basis as they come in, and will be sending out our acceptance emails during the month of February.
+We accept applications on a rolling basis as they come in, and send out our acceptance emails during the month of February.

 Accommodations and meals will be covered by the Soar program.
 Since we will be making a trip to the Eaton Centre, participants may choose to bring some money for shopping during the week.
 Any other personal expenses will be expected to be covered by the students.